kubernetes-sigs/kubespray/contrib/terraform/hetzner/README.md

 Edit `default.tfvars` to match your requirement.

-NOTE: when you want to use Flatcar Container Linux instead of the basic Hetzner Images.
+NOTE: when you prefer use Flatcar Container Linux instead of the basic Hetzner Images.

 ```bash
 cd contrib/terraform/hetzner
 ```

 Edit `main.tf` and reactivate the module `source = "./modules/kubernetes-cluster-flatcar"`and
 comment out the `#source = "./modules/kubernetes-cluster"`.